 PECT SCAN (18/8/2019)

 IMPRESSION: Marked improvement of previously seen large hypermetabolic lymph nodes with the exception of a residual small anterior mediastinal hypermetabolic lymph node, as above.
 Deauville 4.
-Deauville five-point scale (Deauville 5ps) is an internationally recommended scale for clinical routine and clinical trials using FDG-PET/CT in the initial staging and assessment of treatment response in: Hodgkin lymphoma (HL), any type, Diffuse large B cellular lymphoma (DLBCL), Marginal zone NHL with aggressive transformation
+Deauville five-point scale (Deauville 5ps) is an internationally recommended scale for clinical routine and clinical trials using FDG-PET/CT in the initial staging and assessment of treatment response in: Hodgkin lymphoma (Homeopathy Treatment for Lymphoma) (HL), any type, Diffuse large B cellular lymphoma (DLBCL), Marginal zone NHL with aggressive transformation

 FDG-avid nodal lymphomas, essentially all histologic types except: chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma, lymphoplasmocytic lymphoma, Waldenstrom macroglobulinaemia, mycosis fungoides